- Transparency in the Capital market

 Risk and Opportunity Management

-The risk strategy includes the same companies as those included in the PVA TePla Group.
+The scope of risk management includes the same companies as those included in the PVA TePla Group.
 Due to the organizational structure, risk management is carried out locally in the PVA TePla AG, in the subsidiaries and business processes.
 The Management Board members and Managing Directors are therefore responsible for central processes of the risk management system.
-The main objective of the risk management system is the early recognition of risks, in order to regularly provide the Management Board with up to date information on the current risk situation within the PVA TePla Group.
+The early recognition of risks is a key element of the risk management system and is intended to regularly provide Management Board members with up to date information on the current risk situation within the PVA TePla Group.
 The duties of those in charge include developing and, where necessary, installing measures to prevent, mitigate and hedge against risks.
-The main risks as well as the implemented measures are regularly monitored.
+Those responsible regularly monitor the main risks and the countermeasures implemented.
+The risk reports are regularly compiled and analyzed by central risk management and checked and discussed by the Management Board and Supervisory Board.
+In addition to regular reporting, a reporting system has been installed within the Group to immediately report the occurrence of unexpected risks.
+Public reporting is done on a quarterly basis, but the ad-hoc reports can also be used in addition to the regular reporting process if necessary to address relevant topics in a timely manner.

+The risk management system also includes an annual risk inventory, in which all of the risks relevant to the PVA TePla Group are reported and their relevance and possible effects are assessed.
+Measures to reduce identified risks are defined and their implementation is monitored.
 The risk management system which also includes the compliance management system enables the Management Board to identify material risks at an early stage and to implement countermeasures.
 The key features of the risk management system described above are applied throughout the Group.
 As far as processes in financial disclosure are concerned, this means that identified risks are reviewed and assessed, particularly for their potential impact on disclosures in the respective financial reports.
 The idea is to provide important information at an early stage about potential changes in the fair value of assets and liabilities, possible impairments and important information to assess the necessity of forming and reversing provisions.
+The adequacy and efficiency of the risk management system is reviewed on a regular basis at Management Board level and adjusted where necessary.
+The Management Board and the Supervisory Board regularly determine the areas where the PVA TePla Group is to be subject to an internal audit.
+Where necessary, external companies are engaged for these audits.

 Opportunity management is also an integral part of Group management.
 The strategy process identifies and assesses the individual areas for opportunity.
 Just like risks, opportunities are reported and managed locally.
 Frequent reporting is carried out in order to identify at an early stage whether the market or the competition has developed in such a way or whether there have been occurrences within the Group that make reassessment necessary.
+As for risks, public reporting for opportunity management is also done on a quarterly basis, but the ad-hoc reports can also be used in addition to the regular reporting process if necessary to make relevant topics public in a timely manner.

 Accounting-Related Internal Control and Risk Management System